cp-rep/Bottom/README.md

 - Adding unit tests for appropriate functions in GTEST

 ## What long term changes?
-- Most if not all of the functionality that Top offers.
+- Most if not all of the functionality that Top offers
 - Mouse functionality
 - Web-based features.
-For example, snap shotting the process list uploading it for examining for unusual values that may determine a milicious connection or program.
+For example, snap shotting the process list and uploading it to examine for unusual values that may determine a malicious connection or program.
-- Potentially many others I have considered but these are at the top of my list.
+- Potentially many others I have considered but these are at the top of my list!